 Students may request a Leave of Absence (LOA) in writing prior to the beginning of the semester in question or during the Add/drop period.
-Allowable reasons for an approved LOA include circumstances covered under the Family and Medical Leave Act (FMLA), legal obligations, medical, employment requirements, jury duty or military service.
+Allowable reasons for an approved LOA include circumstances covered under the Family and Medical Leave Act (FMLA), legal obligations, medical, employment requirements, jury duty, personal or family matters, financial, religious reasons, or military service.
 The student must have successfully completed at least one term to be considered for an LOA.